ksung1923/world_weather_analysis/README.md

 3. City Latitude vs. Cloudiness (%)
 4. City Latitude vs. Wind Speed

-Please see script WeatherPy.IPYNB to see linear regression models on the four weather information scatter plots by Northern and Southern Hemisphere.
+Extra: Please see script WeatherPy.IPYNB to see linear regression models on the four weather information scatter plots by Northern and Southern Hemisphere.